HarshTomar1234/web-search-agent/README.md

 ## License

-This project is licensed under the MIT License [LICENSE].
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---